realsarius/web-developer-adventure/Frontend Roadmap/03-css/01-learn-the-basics.md

 ## Learn the basics / Temel öğeleri öğren

+ - CSS stands for Cascading Style Sheets
+ - CSS describes how HTML elements are to be displayed on screen, paper, or in other media
+ - CSS saves a lot of work.
+It can control the layout of multiple web pages all at once
+ - External stylesheets are stored in CSS files

 ### Block-level elements and in-line elements

 block-level elements like h1, p, div - takes full width